Navi Mumbai builder suicide: More allegations of cheating surface against Raj Kandhari

-A day after mid-day reported on the mountain of cases against builder Raj Kandhari, a developer from Ulwe has claimed Kandhari cheated him of Rs 75 lakh
+A day after mid-day reported on the mountain of cases against Navi Mumbai builder Raj Kandhari, a developer from Ulwe has claimed that Kandhari cheated him of Rs 75 lakh

 “Kandhari’s death has left us in a loss, who will pay our money back?” asks Prakash Mhatre, a construction materials supplier who claims he was cheated of Rs 75 lakh by Raj Kandhari — the Navi Mumbai developer who committed suicide on May 9.